annotation/text-fabric/tf/docs/about/datamodel.md

 Declares which node types correspond to the first three levels of sectioning, usually *book*, *chapter*, *verse*.
 Also declares the corresponding features to get the names or numbers of the sections in those levels.
-Text-Fabric uses this information to construct the so-called Text-API, with functions to
+TF uses this information to construct the so-called Text-API, with functions to

 *   convert nodes to section labels and vice versa,
 *   represent section names in multiple languages,
 *   print formatted text for node sets.

-If information about sections or text representations are missing, Text-Fabric will build a reduced Text-API for you, but it will continue.
+If information about sections or text representations are missing, TF will build a reduced Text-API for you, but it will continue.

-## Serializing and precomputing
+## Serializing and pre-computing

-When Text-Fabric works with a dataset, it reads feature data files, and offers an API to process that data.
-The main task of Text-Fabric is to make processing efficient, so that it can be done in interactive ways, such as in a Jupyter notebook.
-To that end, Text-Fabric
+When TF works with a dataset, it reads feature data files, and offers an API to process that data.
+The main task of TF is to make processing efficient, so that it can be done in interactive ways, such as in a Jupyter notebook.
+To that end, TF

 *   optimizes feature data after reading it for the first time and stores it in binary form for fast loading in next invocations;
-*   precomputes additional data from the warp features in order to provide convenient API functions.
+*   pre-computes additional data from the warp features in order to provide convenient API functions.

-In Text-Fabric, we have various ways of encoding this model:
+In TF, we have various ways of encoding this model:

 *   as plain text in `.tf` feature files,
 *   as Python data structures in memory,